labsyspharm/orion-crc/README.md

 ## Funding

-This work was supported by NCI grants U54-CA225088 and U2C-CA233262 (PKS, SS), an NCI SBIR small business grant to RareCyte and PKS (R41-CA224503), and commercial investment from RareCyte; data processing software was developed with support from a Team Science Grant from the Gray Foundation and Ludwig Cancer Research (PKS, SS).
-SS is supported by the BWH President’s Scholars Award.
+This work was supported by NCI grants U54-CA225088 and U2C-CA233262 (P.K.S. and S.S.), an NCI SBIR small business grant R41-CA224503 (RareCyte and P.K.S.) and commercial investment from RareCyte; image processing software and data science methods were developed with support from the Bill and Melinda Gates Foundation grant INV-027106 (P.K.S.), a Team Science Grant from the Gray Foundation (P.K.S. and S.S.), the David Liposarcoma Research Initiative (P.K.S. and S.S.), Emerson Collective (P.K.S.) and Ludwig Cancer Research (P.K.S. and S.S.).
+J.-R.L. is supported by an NCI Research Specialist Award (R50-CA274277), and S.C. by training grants T32-GM007748 from the NIGMS and T32-CA009216 from the NCI.
+S.S. is also supported by the BWH President’s Scholars Award.

 ---